johanP051/LongitudeConversor/README.md

 # LongitudeConversor
-This is a longitude conversor made in Python
+This is a Metric conversor made in Python

 git clone https://github.com/johanP051/LongitudeConversor.git